cafeibit/Hadoop-Spark-Data-Engineering/README.md

   * Efficient scheduling algorithm, based on DAG;
   * Fault tolerance mechanism Linage, the essence is DAG and Lingae

+  * How spark works
+         ① Build the running environment of the Application, and the Driver creates a SparkContext ② SparkContext applies to the resource manager (Standalone, Mesos, Yarn) for Executor resources, and the resource manager starts the StandaloneExecutorbackend (Executor)
+         ③ Executor applies for Task to SparkContext
+         ④ SparkContext distributes the application to the Executor ⑤ SparkContext builds a DAG graph, DAGScheduler parses the DAG graph into stages, each stage has multiple tasks, forms a taskset and sends it to the task scheduler, and the task scheduler sends the task to the Executor to run
+         ⑥ Task runs on Executor and releases all resources after running

 * The principle of the active-standby switching mechanism of Spark

   * Master can actually be configured with two.
 Spark's native standalone mode supports master-standby switching.
 When the Active Master node hangs up, the Standby Master can be switched to the Active Master.